wwarthen/RomWBW/Source/Doc/UserGuide.md

 from a disk device.

 Here is an example of a fairly typical startup.
-Your system will have different devices and configuraion, but the startup should look similar.
+Your system will have different devices and configuration, but the startup should look similar.

 ```